Table of Contents

 Fats and cholesterol tend to be the most focused terms of the public and health enthusiasts.
 There is a valid reason behind this.
 Fat happens to be the most concentrated source of energy in the diet that provides about 8 to 9 calories per gram while on other hand carbohydrates and proteins have only four calories per gram.
 Fat is known to have three elements which include carbon, hydrogen, and oxygen.
-But, it has more amounts carbon and hydrogen compared to oxygen, hence leading to nine calories per gram.
+But, it has more amounts of carbon and hydrogen compared to oxygen, hence leading to nine calories per gram.
 Fats are the source of energy in food, belong to a group of elements called lipids and they are all combinations of saturated and unsaturated fats.

 The human body well designed which makes up two types of fats, essential for the proper functioning of the body and are obtained from the food consumed.
 These fats play a major role in controlling inflammation, blood-coagulation, and brain development.
 It also serves as a storage unit for storing the body’s extra calories in fat cells or adipose tissue that helps to insulate the body.
 They tend to be an important source of energy.
 Fats also help the body to absorb and transport the vitamins A, D, E, and K through the bloodstream.